-The scope for this project includes any coal projects receiving foreign support from a major G20 public finance institution.
-The data for this project was last updated in November 2018.
-Data on completed projects is accurate from 2013 to mid-2018.
-Where available, data about upcoming projects was included if the probability of financing for a public finance institution was deemed to be high, due to public announcements of an intention to fund such a project, or evidence of a bilateral agreement to move forward with a coal project.
+The data covers any coal projects receiving foreign support through public finance institutions such as export credit agencies, government-backed insurers, and development banks.
+It also includes tracking of state-owned enterprises involved in overseas coal power plants through equity investments or engineering, procurement and construction (EPC) contracts.
+Where available, data about upcoming projects was included if the probability of support or financing from a foreign government was deemed to be high, due to public announcements of an intention to fund such a project, or evidence of a bilateral agreement to move forward with a coal project.

-Financing for coal projects can be in the form of direct project financing (loans, grants or equity), guarantees that help insure coal projects, or broader lending for technical assistance.
-Most of the financing in this database is in the form of direct project financing.
-Loans through financial intermediaries are more difficult to track, and have only been included where information is available.
+Support for coal projects can be in the form of direct project financing (loans, grants or equity), guarantees that help insure coal projects, broader lending for technical assistance, equity investments by a foreign state-owned entity, or EPC contracts with a foreign state-owned entity.
+Most of the financial information in this database is for direct project financing transactions.
+Loans, bonds, equity investments or other transactions through financial intermediaries are more difficult to track, and have only been included where information is available.

 Financial institutions examined for this report include major multilateral development banks, export credit agencies, and bilateral development banks.
 The names of specific institutions are below.

 Multilateral development banks (MDBs): World Bank, African Development Bank, Asian Development Bank, Asian Infrastructure and Investment Bank, Inter-American Development Bank, European Bank for Reconstruction and Development, and the European Investment Bank.